 To save money for six months of your living expenses, you will have to first know how much you spend in a month.
 Multiply that amount by six.
 You can divide this amount by 12 or 24 to determine how much you need to set aside monthly as savings to hit your emergency fund goal.
 More importantly, automate the process of saving up for this fund.

 Although an emergency savings fund is set up to help you prepare for unforeseen circumstances, you also earn some interest on it.

 With the Cowrywise emergency plan, you can build up for emergencies.
 This provides you with the needed discipline to actually build up.
 Secondly, your funds are invested in secure vehicles like treasury bills and government bonds which have been adjudged to be the most secure forms of investment in the country.
 With that, your funds are not only secure, but they also earn you interest as they build up.

 Why delay?
 Get started today here.

-Please note that similar to purchasing mutual funds on Cowrywise, depositing into Emergency Funds require a 1.5% payment processing fee.
+Please note that similar to purchasing mutual funds on Cowrywise, depositing into Emergency Funds requires a 1.5% payment processing fee.
 This is however capped at N2000 which means that you don’t get charged more than that, irrespective of the amount you fund your Emergency Fund with.